-- The electronic RAIO Library (EOS) is a full text-searchable repository of reference documents and research databases available to RAIO staff worldwide. - RAIO's physical library houses more than 100 serials and other publications.
+- The RAIO Virtual Library (RAIO VL) is a full text-searchable repository of reference documents and research databases available to RAIO staff worldwide. - RAIO's physical library houses more than 100 serials and other publications.
 In addition to hard copies of many reports that are also commonly available on the Internet, the library contains older human rights reports (early 1990s and before) that are not posted on the Internet, academic journals that are accessed on the Internet, and book-length publications on various countries and topics.
 The RAIO Library is located at 20 Massachusetts Ave.
 NW, 6th Floor, Washington, DC.